ULHPC/ulhpc-docs/docs/connect/ssh.md

 ### On ULHPC clusters

-SSH agent forwarding is prohibited in UL HPC systems for [security reasons](#security-implications) mentioned above and it is recommended that you also explicitly disable it in your SSH configuration.For more details, see the `ForwardAgent no` configuration option in the [SSH configuration](#ssh-configuration) proposed for UL HPC clusters.
+SSH agent forwarding is prohibited in UL HPC systems for [security reasons](#security-implications) mentioned above and it is recommended that you also explicitly disable it in your SSH configuration.
+For more details, see the `ForwardAgent no` configuration option in the [SSH configuration](#ssh-configuration) proposed for UL HPC clusters.
 There are however legitimate uses of SSH agent.
 Consider for instance keys _generated in the UL HPC cluster_ to access a remote service.
 You can use SSH agent to avoid entering the passphrase of SSH keys every time you access the remote service.

 In such cases an SSH agent must be manually loaded after connecting to UL HPC facilities.
 To load the agent, execute the command,